History-Research-Environment/HRE--History-Research-Environment/README.md

     3. Export data from HRE that conforms to the GEDCOM v7 specifications

-    4. Import data from other genealogical programs by use of the plug-in concept.
+    4. Potentially import data from other genealogical programs by use of the plug-in concept.

 ## 1.6 HRE IMPLEMENTATION STAGES

 As this part is a complex document in its own right, refer to ‘1.6 Implementation Stages’ in the /Specifications folder.

+## 1.7 HRE IMPLEMENTATION ISSUES

+It is intended to publish HRE specification documents and code updates as frequently as developer resources permit.
+Observations, questions and Issues will also be responded to in as timely a manner as resources permit.